 “Antis are violent thugs / rent-a-mob”

-Perhaps there are some people out there who are – we can’t claim to know every anti-hunt person in the world – but we certainly don’t know anyone like that ourselves.
+Perhaps there are some people out there who are – we can’t (and won’t) claim to know every anti-hunt person in the world – but we certainly don’t know anyone like that ourselves.
 Anyone who is just looking for a group to belong to or a way to express their anger will probably not last very long in any of our groups considering how much time and energy is usually involved in what we do.

 If people are being seen as “rent-a-mob” because they happen to be involved in more than one campaign (which has been said to us in the past with regards to anti-animal testing campaigns and sabbing) then that’s just silly.
 Very few people in the world will only have an opinion on one thing alone and be entirely single-issue.
 We are perfectly capable of being anti-hunt and anti-vivisection or anti-hunt and anti-fascist without it meaning that we’re just getting involved in lots of different things without caring about any of the issues.
-Again, with the amount of time and energy usually put into various campaigns, anyone just hopping between campaigns is probably not going to be around for long.
+Again, with the amount of time and energy usually put into various campaigns, anyone just hopping between campaigns without actually caring about the causes is probably not going to be around for long.

 “Antis get paid to go out – most of them don’t even care about what they’re doing”